carpentries-lab/good-enough-practices/episodes/02-data_management.md

 > ## What is a DOI?
 > - A digital object identifier is a persistent identifier or handle used to identify objects uniquely.
-> - Data with a persistent doi can be found even when your lab website dies
+> - Data with a persistent DOI can be found even when your lab website dies.
-> - doi-issuing repositories include: zenodo, figshare, dryad
+> - doi-issuing repositories include: zenodo, figshare, dryad.
 >
 {: .callout}